enriquebv/capacitor-health-extended/README.md

-# capacitor-health
+# capacitor-health-extended

-Capacitor plugin to query data from Apple Health and Google Health Connect
+Cross‑platform Capacitor plugin for reading data from Apple HealthKit and Google Health Connect.
+The plugin requires **Node.js 20+** and is compatible with **Capacitor 7**.

 ## Thanks and attribution

 Some parts, concepts and ideas are borrowed from [cordova-plugin-health](https://github.com/dariosalvi78/cordova-plugin-health/).
 Big thanks to [@dariosalvi78](https://github.com/dariosalvi78) for the support.

+## Requirements

+- Node.js 20 or newer
+- Capacitor 7

+## Features

+- Check if health functionality is available on the device
+- Request and verify health permissions
+- Query aggregated data like steps or calories
+- Retrieve workout sessions with optional route and heart rate data
+- Fetch the latest sample for steps, heart‑rate, or weight

 ## Install